HIS 3221 (LUOA), HIUS 221 (LUO): Survey of American History I

 Museum or National Park Visit: Proposal Assignment

-The student will post a brief proposal requesting instructor permission for an in-person visit or an official virtual tour of a historical museum or national park pertaining to American History from 1500-1865.
-It is most important that the student receives instructor approval of the location or website before pursuing the visit and writing the follow-up assignment.
+The student will write a proposal for an in-person visit of a historical museum or national park pertaining to American History from 1500-1865, addressing a series of prompts.
+If an in-person tour is not possible, a virtual tour may be selected from the list of resources provided.
+The student must receive instructor approval before pursuing the visit and writing the follow-up assignment.
 (CLO: A, B, C, D, E, F; CIL: 1, 2, 3, 4)

 Museum or National Park Visit: Paper Assignment